gendutkiy34/portfolio/GCP/README.md

 This real usecase how to move data from Cloudera (CDSW) to Google Cloud or read data from Google Cloud.
 In this case, i was using pyspark.
+Due to big num of data and limitation resouce, i was split data base on specific condition.